Note

 print(p)

-The returned p is a tuple, each element is a TOUCH_INFO object.
+The returned p is a tuple, where each element is a TOUCH_INFO object.
 Each object contains:

 • x: X coordinate